Search for a rare disease

 The prevalence is estimated to be at least 1/700,000 individuals, women being slightly more affected than men.

 PHA usually presents during the first 20 years of life, characterized by slowly progressive unilateral atrophy of various tissues (skin, connective tissue, fat, muscle and rarely, underlying bony structures) in the territory of the 5th cranial nerve.
 PHA may start with alopecia, hair hypopigmentation, and atrophy may be preceded by cutaneous induration and hypo- or hyperpigmentation.
 PHA may extend to the upper lip and/or one side of the tongue and the masticatory muscles, resulting in deviation of the nose/mouth toward the affected side, unusual twisted or raised appearance of the upper lip, micrognathia, difficulty opening/closing the jaws and chewing/smiling/speaking, trismus, abnormal exposition of certain teeth, late eruption and/or atrophic roots and malocclusion.
 Rarely both sides of the face and the skin on the arms/trunk/leg or the entire body may be involved.
 Seizures and headaches are the most common neurologic symptoms.
 Ophthalmologic anomalies (enophthalmos, globe retraction, ptosis, iris heterochromia, uveitis, retinal vasculitis, glaucoma and eyelid atrophy) may result in visual impairment or blindness.
 Ear involvement (ipsilateral misshaping of the ear, abnormal small appearance and protrusion from the head) may also be observed.
 Anxiety and depression are common.
-A significant overlap between clinical and histological features of PHA and localized scleroderma (see this term) ''en coup de sabre'' is reported.
+A significant overlap between clinical and histological features of PHA and localized scleroderma ''en coup de sabre'' is reported.

 PHA diagnosis is based on clinical and histopathology features.
 The skin biopsy reveals homogenized dermal sclerosis, fat atrophy, decrease in adnexal structures, and perivascular plasma cells and lymphocytes.
-Computerized tomography (CT) and magnetic resonance imaging (RMI) may display infarction, hemorrhage and white matter hyper-density.
+Computerized tomography (CT) and magnetic resonance imaging (MRI) may display infarction, hemorrhage and white matter hyper-density.
 Ultrasounds, ocular/dental imaging and photographs allow the monitoring of disease activity and progression.

 PHA is sporadic in most cases, but rare familial cases have been reported.
 The effective transmission of the disease has not yet been reported.
 Genetic counseling is not recommended at this time.